Hon. Thomas Hunter Vere Cochrane1

 Last Edited=6 Jan 2007

-Grizel Bayley was born circa 1892.1 She is the daughter of Isaac Fenton Bayley.2 She married William Hunter Watson Cheyne, son of Sir William Watson Cheyne of Leagarth, 1st Bt. and Mary Emma Servanté, on 15 December 1923.1 She died on 4 September 1975.1
+Grizel Bayley was born circa 1892.1 She was the daughter of Isaac Fenton Bayley.2 She married William Hunter Watson Cheyne, son of Sir William Watson Cheyne of Leagarth, 1st Bt. and Mary Emma Servanté, on 15 December 1923.1 She died on 4 September 1975.1

 From 15 December 1923, her married name became Cheyne.1